dariomasante/landscapeR/README.md

 # landscapeR
 A landscape simulator for R.

-This has been updated by Lora Murphy to be compatible with the terra package, and to add additional features.
-Original package logic still wholly credited to Dario Masante.

 This package is aimed at simulating categorical landscapes on actual geographical realms, starting from either empty landscapes or landscapes provided by the user (e.g. land use maps).
 The purpose is to provide a tool to tweak or create the landscape while retaining a high degree of control on its features, without the hassle of specifying each location attribute.
 In this it differs from other tools which generate null or neutral landscape in a theorethical space.
 All basic GIS operations are handled by the [raster](https://cran.r-project.org/package=raster) package.

 URL: https://cran.r-project.org/package=landscapeR